steinwurf/bitter/README.rst

 License
 =======

-For more info on the license see the LICENSE file
+The bitter library is released under the BSD license see the LICENSE.rst file